IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 ![](_attachments/shared-managing-21.png)

-40. The **Ready to Complete** panel provides a full summary of your vApp (from Template) configurations.
-Here you can review the vApp before choosing to commit to a deployment, or discard the vApp configuration completely. **For our demonstration purposes, it is NOT necessary to deploy the vApp — as this will incur costs to the IBM Cloud account.** Click the **Cancel** button to avoid any billing charges.
+The **Ready to Complete** panel provides a full summary of your vApp (from Template) configurations.
+Here you can review the vApp before choosing to commit to a deployment, or discard the vApp configuration completely.
+!!! warning "CAUTION"
+    For our demonstration purposes, it is **NOT** necessary to deploy the vApp — as this will incur costs to the IBM Cloud account.**

+40. Click the **Cancel** button to avoid any billing charges.

 Your browser will redirect back to the **Applications** tab of the vCloud Director console.